mild-blue/txmatching/documentation/README.md

 acute rejection.

 The PRA score is expressed as a percentage between 0% and 100%.
 It represents the proportion of the population to which the person being tested will react via pre-existing antibodies against human cell surface antigens.

+## Square bracket antibody parsing algorithm

+When we receive antibodies in format DP*[01:01;02:02] we are using special algorithm to deduce whether there are antibodies against both alpha and beta allels or just from one of them.

+TODO Add algorithm description